JayProngs/ST_Project_2/README.md

 Plots: Generates various plots like scatter plots, histograms, density plots, and heatmaps.
 You can select variables for the x-axis, y-axis, and color to observe relationships and trends within the data.

 ## Dataset:
-The dataset referred can be found at : https://www.kaggle.com/datasets/saurabhshahane/seoul-bike-sharing-demand-prediction
+The dataset referred can be found [here](https://www.kaggle.com/datasets/saurabhshahane/seoul-bike-sharing-demand-prediction)

 ## User Guide